EDDI: Efficient Dynamic Discovery of High-Value Information with Partial VAE: Related Work

-\paragraph{Utilizing Amortized Inference} The amortized inference \citep{kingma2014auto,Rezende2014StochasticBA,zhang2017advances} has significantly improved the scalability for probabilistic models such as variational autoencoders (VAEs).
-In the case of partially observed data, amortized inference is particularly of interest due to the need of speeding up test time applications. \cite{wu2018conditional} employ traditional non-amortized inference in order to perform partial inference of a pretrained VAE during test time.
-Amortized inference is only used during training, assuming the training dataset is fully observed.
-During test time, the traditional inference is used to infer missing data entries from the partially observed dataset using the pre-trained model.
-In this way, only training time is reduced.
-The model is restrictive since it is not scalable in the test time and the fully observed training set is not available for many applications.
+\paragraph{Utilizing Amortized Inference.~} Amortized inference \citep{kingma2014auto,Rezende2014StochasticBA,zhang2017advances} has significantly improved the scalability of deep generative latent variable models.
+In the case of partially observed data, amortized inference is particularly of interest due to the speed requirement in many real-life applications. \citet{wu2018conditional} use amortized inference during training, where the training dataset is assumed to be fully observed.
+During test time, the traditional non-scalable inference is used to infer missing data entries from the partially observed dataset using the pre-trained model.
+This method is restrictive since it is not scalable in the test time and the fully observed training set assumption does not hold for many applications.

-\citet{nazabal2018handling} uses zero imputation for amortized inference for both training and test sets with missing data entries.
-Zero imputation is a generic and straightforward method that first fills the missing data with zeros, and then feeds the imputed data as input for the inference network.
-The drawback of zero imputation is that it introduces bias when the data are not missing completely at random which leads to not well-learned model.
+\citet{nazabal2018handling} use zero imputation (ZI) for amortized inference for both training and test sets with missing data entries.
+ZI is a generic and straightforward method that first fills the missing data with zeros, and then feeds the imputed data as input for the inference network.
+The drawback of ZI is that it introduces bias when the data are not missing completely at random which leads to a poorly fit model.
 We also observe artifacts when using it for the image inpainting task.
-In the end, independent of our work, \citet{garnelo2018conditional} explore interpreting variational autoencoder (amortized inference) as stochastic processes, which also handles partial observation per se.
+Independent of our work, \citet{garnelo2018conditional} explore interpreting variational autoencoder (amortized inference) as stochastic processes, which also handles partial observation per se.